pivaldi/pimacs/theme/README.md

 # PIMacs/theme Doom Module

+Slight customization of the Emacs theme depending the module options used.

 * Use `TerminessTTF` Nerd Font by default (use option `+no-font` to disable this feature).
 * (Re)Define some faces, `trailing-whitespace` for example (use option